MeanderingProgrammer/py-requirements.nvim/README.md

         require('py-requirements').setup({
             -- Enabled by default if you do not use `nvim-cmp` set to false enable_cmp = true,
+            -- Specify what file patterns to apply the plugin to, for use with for example pip-tools. requirements_files = { 'requirements.txt' },
         })
     end,
 }